SaraMouraDev/recipe-page-challenge/README.md

 ### The challenge

-The project features an omelette recipe page built with semantic HTML and a mobile-first approach.
+The project features an omelette recipe page built with a mobile-first approach.

 ### How it looks